yuxunn/tp/docs/UserGuide.md

 - What it does: Adds a meeting time to a person.
 - Command format: `addmeeting INDEX m/MEETING_TIME`
 - Example usage: `addmeeting 1 m/12/10/2023 16:00`
-- Acceptable values for each parameter:
-    - `INDEX`: Any integer from `1` to the last index of the displayed list.
-    - `MEETING_TIME`: A string of format `dd/MM/yyyy HH:mm`.
-- Precise expected outputs when the command succeeds:

 <div align="center">
     <img src="./images/beforeaddmeeting.png" width = "500"/>